(UPDATED September 18, 2020)

-The CLPNA is working closely with Alberta Health, Alberta Health Services, as well as with the College of Physicians and Surgeons of Alberta, the Alberta College of Pharmacy and the College and Association of Registered Nurses of Alberta, to provide the latest information to our respective professions.
+The College of Licensed Practical Nurses of Alberta (CLPNA) is working closely with Alberta Health, Alberta Health Services, as well as with the College of Physicians and Surgeons of Alberta, the Alberta College of Pharmacy and the College and Association of Registered Nurses of Alberta, to provide the latest information to our respective professions.

 COVID-19 FAQ’s for LPNs

-For LPN’s frequently asked questions, please see the Info Sheet: COVID-19 FAQ.
+For frequently asked questions, Alberta’s Licensed Practical Nurses are asked to see the Info Sheet: COVID-19 FAQ.

 (To ensure you’re seeing the latest version of this Info Sheet, please refresh your browser (or close your browser and reopen it).

 UPDATED!
 Common Questions: LPN Practice during COVID-19

 Alberta’s LPNs are an integral part of the COVID-19 pandemic response and must be informed about how the pandemic might impact their practice.
 The following info sheet answers questions related to LPN’s scope of practice and responsibility during a pandemic.